 Recently ginsenosid and saponin, the pharmacological properties in ginseng root, have been used in Europe, although the healing properties of the ginseng root in conjunction with numerous diseases have been long known primarily in China and other Asiatic countries.
-The substance saponin in particular inhibits prostate cancer cells and suppresses increase in the PSA value.
+The substance saponin in particular inhibits prostate cells and suppresses increase in the PSA value.
 It also has a positive influence on androgen receptors and on the enzyme 5-alpha-reduktase.
-Ginsenoid supports normal programmed cell death (apoptosis) in prostate cells and reduces the activity of so-called Bcl-2 genes, which make cells invincible thereby causing and supporting cancer.
-Moreover, ginsenosid restricts the process of metastasis, decreases the development of cancer cells in other tissues, and possesses an anti-angiogenic effect which reduces new vessel formation in metastases and primary tumors, thereby restricting the blood flow to tumor tissue (“starvation of the tumor”).
-Recent research results have shown that ginseng also has a preventative effect against various kinds of cancer and ginsenoside has a significant anti-inflammatory effect in addition to its cancer-inhibiting effect.
+Ginsenoid supports normal programmed cell death (apoptosis) in prostate cells and reduces the activity of so-called Bcl-2 genes.

 Shiny-leaf prickly-ash (Zanthoxylum nitidum)

 Zanthoxylum nitidum is a flowering plant in the citrus family, which primarily grows in Southeast Asia and northern Australia.
 The Chinese name is “liang mian zhen”.
 Almost all zanthoxylum species are used medicinally.
 In India zanthoxylum is used, for example, to counteract toothache and fever and to fight coughing, vomiting, and diarrhea.
-In China, individual zanthoxylum species are also used to fight pain, as well as to treat stomach ailments and cancers.
-Nitidine, a substance in shiny-leaf prickly-ash, has been identified as effective in fighting cancer.
-Additionally, this substance has also been used effectively in conjunction with AIDS and malaria agents.
+In China, individual zanthoxylum species are also used to fight pain, as well as to treat stomach ailments.
+Nitidine, a substance in shiny-leaf prickly-ash, has been used effectively in conjunction with AIDS and malaria agents.
 Particular plant extracts from zanthoxylum also have antibacterial effects.

 Liquorice (Glycyrrhiza glabra)

-IMUSAN™ is a purely biological product made from extracts of various medicinal plants which have had the following effects on patients with general immunity deficiencies and various kinds of cancers:
+IMUSAN™ is a purely biological product made from extracts of various medicinal plants which have had the following effects on patients with general immunity deficiencies:

 - Strengthening of the immune system (cellular resistance)

-- Inhibition of cancer growth by strengthening normal programmed cell death (apoptosis) and direct cytotoxic properties
+- Strengthening normal programmed cell death (apoptosis) and direct cytotoxic properties

 - Neutralizes free radicals by way of an antioxidant effect